Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL: Combining Contrastive Approaches and Reconstruction for State Space Represntations

 \subsection{Learning to Act Based on the Representation}

-Given the learned representation, we consider both model-based and model-free reinforcement learning.
-For model-free RL, we use Soft Actor-Critic (SAC)~\cite{haarnoja2018sac} on top of the representation.
-More specifically, we use the deterministic part of the latent state and the mean of the stochastic part as input to both the actor and the critic.
-In the model-based setting, we use latent imagination~\cite{hafner2019dream}, which propagates gradients directly through the learned dynamics model to optimize the actor.
-In the case of pure reconstruction-based representation, this approach defaults to the original \emph{Dreamer}~\cite{hafner2019dream}.
+Our representations are amenable to both model-free and model-based reinforcement learning.
+For the former, we use Soft Actor-Critic (SAC)~\citep{haarnoja2018sac} on top of the representation by providing the deterministic part of the latent state and the mean of the stochastic part as input to both the actor and the critic.
+For the latter, we use \emph{latent imagination}~\citep{hafner2019dream}, which propagates gradients through the learned dynamics model to optimize the actor.
 In both cases, we alternatingly update the \emph{RSSM}, actor, and critic for several steps before collecting a new sequence in the environment.
-Furthermore, the \emph{RSSM} uses only the representation learning loss and gets neither gradients from the actor nor the critic.
+The \emph{RSSM} uses only the representation learning loss and gets neither gradients from the actor nor the critic.